 \section{Methodology}

-\subsection{Forecast combination}
+\subsection{Forecast Combination}

-In this work, the forecast combination is performed using a Linear Regression (LR) model, as introduced in \eqref{eq:forecast_combination_prel}.
-To adapt to potential changes in market dynamics over time, the method is extended to an online learning setting, allowing the model to continuously update and learn the optimal combination of forecasts (weights) in time.
-For any quantile $\tau$ of interest a different LR is learned enabling separate learning dynamics for each level.
+Forecast combination is performed using a linear regression framework, as in \eqref{eq:forecast_combination_prel}.
+To adapt to potential changes in market dynamics over time, the method is extended to an online learning setting, allowing the model to continuously track the optimal combination of forecasts (weights).
+For each quantile $\tau$ of interest a different linear regression is learned, enabling separate learning dynamics for each nominal level.